Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-We present two types of results.
-First, we discuss the economic implications of our results by focusing on a single program $j$ and popular next-best programs $k$ associated with it.
-Then, we further illustrate the implementation of our method by estimating bounds on the treatment effects of interest for a large number of pairs $(j,k)$ and presenting statistics across these pairs.
+We present three sets of results.
+First, we report estimates of average structural functions, followed by estimates of treatment effects, and then discuss the economic implications our results.
+In these two exercises, to keep things simple, we focus on a single program $j$ and the popular next-best programs $k$ associated with it (or a single program $k$ and the popular local first-best $j$ associated with it).
+Finally, we further illustrate the importance of our approach by showing that ignoring strategic behavior in identifying treatment effects can lead to misleading conclusions.
+In this exercise, we estimate bounds on the treatment effects of interest for a large number of pairs $(j,k)$ and present statistics across these pairs.
 The bounds we present throughout this section represent estimates---not inference bounds.
-Inference is beyond the scope of this paper.\footnote{Beyond the fact that the admission cutoffs are estimated, the fact that the $\delta$s used in the construction of bounds are partially identified must be taken into account when confidence bands are derived---a task that we leave for future research.}

-As noted earlier, the identification proposed in this paper resembles a sharp RD design and is therefore well suited for studying the effects of assignment to a program on graduation-related outcomes.
+Inference is beyond the scope of this paper.\footnote{Beyond the fact that the admission cutoffs are estimated, the fact that the $\delta$s used in the construction of bounds are partially identified must be taken into account when confidence bands are derived---a task that we leave for future research.} As noted earlier, the identification proposed in this paper resembles a sharp RD design and is therefore well suited for studying the effects of assignment to a program on graduation-related outcomes.
 In contrast, estimating the effects of graduation from a program on earnings typically involves a fuzzy design, which we study in separate ongoing work.\footnote{At the time of writing of the present paper, we do not have access to earnings data and therefore cannot provide bounds here on the intent-to-treat (ITT) effects on earnings.}